 This is the most versatile jointer planer available, as you may start trimming wood from any point along its length.
 On the other hand, a traditional wood jointer can only shave from one end.

 What Are Some Key Considerations of Buying Woodworking Jointers?

 Before purchasing a wood jointer, there are a few things to consider.
 Often, you will be tempted to choose the one with the most features or the one that is more expensive, believing that it will be superior.
 When purchasing a wood jointer, keep the following points in mind.

 Take a look at how simple it is to make adjustments to the knives.
-Jointers with two knives are considered entry-level, while those with four knives are considered premium.
+Jointers with two knives in the cutter head are considered entry-level, while those with four knives are considered premium.

 Dust collection is crucial for keeping your workshop clean.
-It also helps extend the jointer's life by preventing dust particles from entering the motor and cutter head of the jointer.
+It also helps extend the jointer’s life by preventing dust particles from entering the motor and cutter head of the jointer planer.

-If you want to move around with your jointer, a 40-pound jointer is preferable over a 600-pound jointer.
+If you want to move around with your jointer planer, a 40-pound jointer is preferable over a 600-pound jointer.